ekscrypto/SwiftPublicSuffixList/README.md

 Convenience function that will attempt to retrieve a match then return the value of !match.isRestricted.
 Will return false if no match was found.

     if PublicSuffixList.isUnrestricted("yahoo.com") {
         // true! yahoo.com is unrestricted by default }

+    // or using PublicSuffixList instance…

+    let publicSuffixList = PublicSuffixList()
+    if publicSuffixList.isUnrestricted("yahoo.com") {
+        // true! yahoo.com is unrestricted by default }